Quick Look at the Dementia Letters Project

 I take my work seriously, as seriously as I take play, beauty, and joy.
 My first duty as an educator and artist working in dementia care is to magnify the dignity of every human life, especially those living with dementia from suspected diagnosis to final breath.

 *This training is based on the culmination of various state regulations regarding dementia education for memory care staff.
 Adaptations can be made to better fit the needs and requirements of your community.
-Each session comes with a pre/post test and certification of completion.
+Each session comes with a pre/post test, student handbook identifying all that was covered in the training, and certification of completion.